Responsibly Produced Products

 Voluntary Principles on Security and Human Rights

-The Voluntary Principles on Security and Human Rights is considered the standard for best practice in managing security for extractive industry operations.
-Our commitment and progress on the VPSHR is discussed in our VPSHR Report and included in MAC’s annual Towards Sustainable Mining Progress Report.
+Created in 2000, the Voluntary Principles on Security and Human Rights (VPSHR) comprise a “set of principles designed to guide companies in maintaining the safety and security of their operations within an operating framework that encourages respect for human rights.”
+The VPSHR is considered the standard for best practice in managing security for extractive industry operations.
+The Government of Canada has identified the VPSHR as an important international standard in Canada’s Responsible Business Conduct Abroad Strategy, and implementation of the VPSHR is a membership requirement of the World Gold Council and MAC.
+Our commitment and progress on the VPSHR is discussed in our VPSHR Report and included in MAC’s annual Towards Sustainable Mining Performance Report.

-Eldorado has committed to implement the VPSHR in its Human Rights Policy.
+Eldorado has committed to implementing the VPSHR in its Human Rights Policy, which all employees and contractors, including private security providers, are required to abide by.
 SIMS also supports Eldorado’s alignment with the VPSHR.

 Responsible Sourcing